|2018 Granting Cycle, Calendar|

 by Pamella O'Connor

 The Jim Henson Foundation awards grants each year for the creation and development of innovative works of puppet theater.
-Project Grants of $5,000 are awarded for the continued development and production of new works ready to be presented in the coming year.
-Seed Grants of $2,000 are for the development and workshopping of pieces in earlier stages of creation.
-Seed Grants and Project Grants can be combined over a two year period for the greatest benefit to the piece; keep in mind, however, that a Project Grant does not need to be proceeded by a Seed grant and a Seed Grant in no way ensures a future Project Grant.
+Production Grants of $7,000 are awarded for the production of new works ready to be presented in the coming year.
+Workshop Grants of $3,000 are for the development and workshopping of these pieces.
+Workshop Grants and Production Grants can be combined over a two year period for the greatest benefit to the piece; keep in mind, however, that a Production Grant does not need to be proceeded by a Workshop grant and a Workshop Grant in no way ensures a future Production Grant.

 Grants are made only for the development of new works of live puppet theater.
 The Foundation does not award funds for the presentation or remounting of existing work.
 Grants cannot be applied retroactively; substantial portions of a proposed project must take place after the funds are awarded.
-We do not fund publications, parades, pageants, exhibitions, spectacle, festivals, film or television projects, projects for school credit, workshops, or any other types of education or outreach activities.
+We do not fund publications, parades, pageants, exhibitions, spectacle, festivals, film or television projects, projects for school credit, workshops, education or outreach activities, or purely digital performance.

 We would like to emphasize that live puppet performance needs to be an integral element of any proposed project.
 While we will consider productions that utilize other media and genres, a substantial portion of the piece must feature puppetry that is well-executed in both design and performance.

 Awards can be made only to IRS tax-exempt organizations.
 We welcome applications from individual artists, but those without 501(c)(3) status must apply through a fiscal sponsor.
-Applications for international collaborations are accepted, but the primary artist and fiscal sponsor must be American.
+Applications for international collaborations are accepted, but the primary artist and fiscal sponsor must be a US citizen.
 Projects that will only take place outside of the Unites States are not eligible for funding.

 Letters of Intent

-If you would like to be considered for a grant, the first step is to submit a letter of intent postmarked on or before April 1, 2013.
+If you would like to be considered for a grant, the first step is to submit a letter of intent on or before March 13, 2017.

-Please indicate which category of grant you intend to apply for - Seed, Project or Family Grant.
-Please do not submit a cover letter or any other additional materials.
-Letters of intent are accepted only via postal mail or in-person drop off.
+Do not submit a cover letter or any other additional materials.
+Letters of intent are accepted only via online submission.

-If you are invited to submit a full proposal, your application must be postmarked on or before September 6, 2013 .
-Late applications are not accepted, and materials are not accepted by fax or email.
-Applications will be reviewed at the Fall board meeting, and applicants will be notified of the board's decision by December 6, 2013.
+If you are invited to submit a full proposal, your application must be received on or before September 11, 2017 .
+Late applications are not accepted.
+Applications will be reviewed at the Fall board meeting, and applicants will be notified of the board's decision by December 1, 2017.

 Please read the application instructions carefully.
-All materials, including photographs and other visuals, must be submitted on 8 1/2 x 11 paper.
-Please do not staple or bind applications.
+All materials including photographs and other visuals must be submitted as a multi-page PDF.
 Materials that exceed page limits will not be reviewed.
 Applications must include the following information:

 - a one-page project description

-Describe the technique you will use and the concept of the piece, including content, execution, and use of puppetry.
+Describe the technique you will use and the concept of the piece, including content, dramatic arc, execution, and use of puppetry.

 - a one-page project budget, including both income and expense